Think. Time. Tuesdays.

 • Leveraging niche services with Dong Kim (DIALOG)

-Profit Motive & The Business of Design — Unpacking KPIs
+Profit Motive & The Business of Design — Unpacking KPIs.
+[The Project Manager Edition].

 Who manages the projects and how?
 This session focuses on how the approach to utilization, project metrics and team performance influence an A+D practice’s wellbeing and its success moving forward, as well as the firm culture and its bottom line.

-Join me for the “Project Manager Edition” a follow-up session to the TTT3 event on the metrics behind the business of design.
-Elisabeth provides an overview of what metrics a project manager needs to measure and how to influence the bottom line.
+The “Project Manager Edition” is a follow-up session to the TTT3 event on the metrics behind the business of design.
+The session provides an overview of what metrics a project manager needs to measure and how to influence the bottom line.
 This spans key performance indicators [KPIs] from staff utilization and billing forecasting to work and resource planning tied to financial performance.
-In interactive mode Elisabeth creates awareness on how these KPIs relate to the essential duties of a PM and show case studies of tools and best practices.
+In interactive mode the session creates awareness on how these KPIs relate to the essential duties of a PM and show case studies of tools and best practices.

 Who oversees the teams and how?
 What does collaboration really mean?
 This session focuses on how topics like thoughtful work and task planning, accurate job descriptions, leadership styles and team building influence an A+D practice’s wellbeing and its success moving forward, as well as the firm culture and its bottom line.

-Join me for the “Project Architect Edition” a follow-up session to a 2021 presentation on design culture that energizes the business of design.
-Elisabeth provides an overview of what a project architect needs to focus on to influence the office culture.
+The “Project Architect Edition” is a follow-up session to a 2021 presentation on design culture that energizes the business of design.
+The event provides an overview of what a project architect needs to focus on to influence the office culture.
 This spans from job descriptions to the way staff is hired, trained and mentored to the way job responsibilities and deadlines are communicated and how projects are executed in a hybrid work environment.
-In interactive mode Elisabeth creates awareness on how these factors relate to the essential duties of a PA and show case studies of tools and best practices.
+In interactive mode this session creates awareness on how these factors relate to the essential duties of a PA and show case studies of tools and best practices.

 ENTREPRENEURSHIP + INTERNATIONAL PRACTICE + MENTORING